-Passing the DOT physical will require:.
+Passing the DOT physical will require:

 - With or without vision corrections, each eye, as well as both eyes combined, need to have 20/40 vision.

 - Must be able to distinguish colors found on traffic signals.

-* Hearing should be good enough to notice a forced whisper at a minimum distance of 5 feet.
+- Hearing should be good enough to notice a forced whisper at a minimum distance of 5 feet.

 - Blood pressure must be lower than 160/100.
 Prescription medication may be employed to control blood pressure.

-* Your blood sugar level must be at most 200.
+- Your blood sugar level must be at most 200.

-- No use of a Schedule 1 drug, amphetamine, narcotic or any habit forming drug is allowd.
+- No use of a Schedule 1 drug, amphetamine, narcotic or any habit forming drug is allowed.

 - If you are currently diagnosed with a cardiovascular disease such as congestive cardiac failure, collapse or cardiac insufficiency, then you will be required to present the Medical Examiner with a stress test along with a note from your physician which states that you are able to drive a commercial motor vehicle with no restrictions.